Questions and answers

 Cycling is not an intrinsically dangerous mode of transport.

 Danger comes mostly in the form of motor vehicles, particularly those travelling at higher speeds, and those of larger mass.
-That is why it is essential that good road design should separate cycling from faster motor traffic, and also from heavier vehicles like buses and HGVs.
+That is why it is essential that good road design separates cycling from faster motor traffic, and also from heavier vehicles like buses and HGVs.
 Where encounters do have to occur, they should be as limited as possible, and at slow speeds.

 Even in countries with poor cycling conditions, the benefits of cycling outweigh the risks, but well-designed streets and roads also make cycling feel like a safe activity, as many studies have found that sharing space with motor vehicles on busy roads is an intimidating and scary experience for most people.
 Malta offers a number of possibilities when it comes to routes, especially through secondary roads, and as you get used to these routes, you might even make new friends.